fynnfluegge/doc-comments-ai/README.md

 - Create inline documentation comments in method bodies
 - Treesitter integration

+> [!NOTE]
+> Review suggestions will only be applied to files without unstaged changes, so that nothing is overwritten.

 ## 🚀 Usage
-- `aicomments <RELATIVE_FILE_PATH>`: Create documentations for any method in the file which doesn"t have any yet.
+- `aicomments <RELATIVE_FILE_PATH>`: Create documentations for any method in the file which doesn't have any yet.
 - `aicomments <RELATIVE_FILE_PATH> --inline`: Create also documentation comments in the method body.
 - `aicomments <RELATIVE_FILE_PATH> --gpt4`: Use GPT-4 model (Default is GPT-3.5).